-- Lower the hood fully until it touches the - Place both hands on the front of the hood in the areas shown, then press down firmly to engage the latches. - Lift the front edge of the hood to ensure it is fully closed.
+- Lower the hood fully until it touches the latch. - Place both hands on the front of the hood in the areas shown below (in green), then press down firmly to engage the latches. - Lift the front edge of the hood to ensure it is fully closed.

-Caution: To prevent damage:
+A Caution: To prevent damage: